uhppoted/uhppoted-tunnel/README.md

                     - http/<bind address> (e.g. http/0.0.0.0:8080)
                     - https/<bind address> (e.g. https/0.0.0.0:8443)

+                    Under Linux and MacOS the in connector can be bound to a specific interface by prefixing the address with ::<interface> e.g. tcp/client::en3:192.168.1.100:12345

   --out <connector> Defines the connector that forwards received commands.
 Overrides the 'OUT' connector in the TOML
                     configuration if it exists.
 Valid 'out' connectors include:
                     - udp/broadcast:<broadcast address> (e.g. udp/broadcast:255.255.255.255:60000)